getreu/tp-note/doc/source/tp-note--manpage.md

 In filename-templates only variables, whose name end with '`*__path`' or '`*__alphapath`' should be used.

-## Choose your own external editor
+## Register your own external text editor for usage with Tp-Note

-The Tera-template variables '`editor_args`' and '`viewer_args`' define a list of external editors to be launched for editing. '`viewer_args`' is used when _tp-note_ is invoked with '`--view`' in viewer mode.

-The list contains well-known editor names and its command-line arguments.
-_tp-note_ tries to launch every editor from the beginning of the list until it finds an installed editor.
+The Tera-template variables '`editor_args`' and '`viewer_args`' define a list of external text editors to be launched for editing. '`viewer_args`' is used when _tp-note_ is invoked with '`--view`' in viewer mode.
+The list contains well-known text editor names and its command-line arguments.  _tp-note_ tries to launch every text editor from the beginning of the list until it finds an installed text editor.

-To use your own editor, just place it at the top of the list.
-To work properly make sure, that your editor does not fork!
-Many editors provide an option not to fork: for example the '`code`'-editor can be launched with the '`--wait`' option.
+To use your own text editor, just place it at the top of the list.
+To make this work properly, make sure, that your text editor does not fork!
+You can check this when you launch the text editor from the command-line: if the prompt returns immediately, then it forks the process.
+In contrast, it is Ok when the prompt only comes back them moment the text editor is closed.
+Many text editors provide an option not to fork: for example the _VScode_-editor can be launched with the '`--wait`' option and `vim` with `vim --nofork`.
+However, _tp-note_ also works with forking text editors.
+The only drawback is, that _tp-note_ can not synchronize the filename with the note's metadata when the user has finished editing.
+This will then only happen the next time he opens the note with _tp-note_.

 ## Change the markup language